renatomartins/klondike/readme.md

 $ npm install
 ```

-Compile files into root folder:
+Compile the source files:

 ```
 $ grunt
 ```

-There is a `watch` task that compile every time a file is saved:
+There is a `watch` task that compiles every time a file is saved:

 ```
 $ grunt watch
 ```

+Now you can open `index.html` in your browser.

+You can also fill an issue, ideas or pull requests.

 ## License